Cataracts occur when changes in the lens of the eye cause it to become less transparent (clear). This results in cloudy or misty vision.

 When your child is very young, it can be difficult to spot signs of cataracts.

-But your baby's eyes will be routinely examined within 72 hours of birth and again when they're 6 to 8 weeks old.
+But your baby's eyes will be routinely examined at their newborn physical screening examination within 72 hours of birth, and again when they're 6 to 8 weeks old.

 Sometimes cataracts can develop in children after these screening tests.